baudevs/yolo.baudevs.com/LLM_INSTRUCTIONS.md

-# LLM Instructions
+# AI Interaction Guidelines

-Instructions for LLM interactions with this project.
+Guidelines for interacting with AI assistants.

-For standard documentation prompts, check yolo/settings/prompts.yml Use 'yolo rp' to copy the standard documentation prompt to your clipboard.